paisaltanjung11/dynamic-traffic-light-fuzzy/README.md

    Clone the repository or download the ZIP file from GitHub

 2. **Install dependencies**:
-   pip install -r requirements.txt (Alternatively, you can follow the detailed instructions in manual-install.txt.)
+   pip install -r requirements.txt (Alternatively, you can follow the detailed instructions in manual-install.txt)

 3. **Open the project**:
     Open the project in your preferred code editor, such as Visual Studio Code.